MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-content-distribution.md

   > SMS_PACKAGE_TRANSFER_MANAGER 11228 (0x2bdc) CContentDefinition::TotalFileSizes failed; 0x80070003
   > SMS_PACKAGE_TRANSFER_MANAGER 11228 (0x2bdc) CSendFileAction::SendFiles failed; 0x80070003

-  Common Error Codes: **0x80070002**, **0x80070003**.
+  Common error codes: **0x80070002**, **0x80070003**.

   For file/path not found errors, the problem is likely due to the fact that the content library on the site server is missing content files for the package.
 As a result, PkgXferMgr is not able to send the files to the DP.

   In these cases, you can identify the content ID from the log and track the content from `PkgLib` to `FileLib` to ensure that the files exist.
 You can also use Content Library Explorer to check if the package content files are available in the content library, however Content Library Explorer can take some time to load and it may be easier to manually track the content from `PkgLib` to `FileLib`.
-Alternatively, you can capture a [Process Monitor](/sysinternals/downloads/procmon) trace to verify if the necessary files are missing from the Content Library on the Site Server.
+Alternatively, you can capture a [Process Monitor](/sysinternals/downloads/procmon) trace to verify if the necessary files are missing from the content library on the site server.

-  If the site that is missing content in the content library is the Package Source site, it is necessary to Update the package to increment the **Package Source** version so that DistMgr takes a snapshot of the content from the Package Source Directory again and re-populates the missing content.
+  If the site that is missing content in the content library is the package source site, it is necessary to update the package to increment the **Package Source** version so that DistMgr takes a snapshot of the content from the package source directory again and re-populates the missing content.

-  If the site missing the content in the content library is different from the Package Source site, you can force the Package Source site to resend the compressed copy of the package to the affected site.
+  If the site missing the content in the content library is different from the package source site, you can force the package source site to resend the compressed copy of the package to the affected site.
 See [Resend compressed copy of a package to a site](advanced-troubleshooting-tips.md#resend-compressed-copy-of-a-package-to-a-site) for more information.

 - DistMgr/PkgXferMgr log shows a network error: